 After that, while creating the videos on YouTube, I changed to another large energy company, where I did software engineering with the focus on setting up and configuring CI/CD pipeline with Jenkins and implementing Git workflow and continues deployment best practices.

 And starting from January 2021, I actually started consulting companies and training employees, who need support setting up their CI/CD processes and setting up and managing K8s environments.

 Of course, I learned a lot on top of that, while making my videos, because I think you don’t always learn the best practices at work in actual projects.
 Rather you learn what doesn’t work and you learn how to make things work as fast as possible, due to stress of deadlines, so doing research and theoretically learning things adds to that experience of how to use those tools RIGHT, not just in a way that it simply works :)

-As for the courses and our DevOps bootcamp, I work with other great DevOps engineers in the field to create content on various technologies.
+As for the courses, DevOps bootcamp and DevSecOps bootcamp, I work with other great DevOps engineers in the field to create content on various technologies.
 So it’s not just my knowledge and experience.
 And as being a Docker captain, AWS hero and CNCF ambassador, I have a great privilege of having direct contact to technology creators and getting their input on the technologies. :)